If you plan to do business in Spain and you already have a corporation in another country, you may want to register the Spanish business as a branch.

-Legally speaking, a branch is fully dependent of the foreign head office (the same as the Rep Office) e.g. in terms of responsibility, the foreign head office may be fully responsible for all liabilities incurred by the Spanish branch.
+Legally speaking, a branch is fully dependent on the parent company.
+For example, in terms of responsibility, the parent company is responsible for all liabilities incurred by the Spanish branch.

 For tax purposes, a Spanish branch office of a foreign company is considered a permanent establishment in Spain.
 Therefore, the branch office will be subject to the same rules that apply to Spanish resident companies, and it must pay Spanish corporate income tax on its net income.